Texas governor signs Republican-backed voting curbs decried by Biden - NewsBreak

 They said the law unduly burdens the right to vote in violation of the U.S. Constitution’s First, 14th and 15th Amendments, while also saying it is intended to limit minority voters’ access to the ballot box in violation of a federal law called the Voting Rights Act.

-The Lawyers' Committee for Civil Rights Under Law filed a third lawsuit in state court in Houston, arguing that the measure violates provisions of the Texas Constitution protecting the rights to vote, freedom of speech and expression, due process and equal protection under law.
+The Lawyers Committee for Civil Rights Under Law filed a third lawsuit in state court in Houston, arguing that the law violates provisions of the Texas Constitution protecting the rights to vote, freedom of speech and expression, due process and equal protection under law.

-"The scourge of state-sanctioned voter suppression is alive and well, and Texas just became the most recent state to prove it," said Damon Hewitt, the group's president and executive director.

 The measure won final approval in the Republican-controlled state legislature on Aug.
 31 in a special legislative session.
 Dozens of Democratic lawmakers fled the state on July 12 to break the legislative quorum, delaying action for more than six weeks.